What is involved

 Who should apply

 Priority is given to mathematics Honours and PhD students.
-Tutors will be assigned to specific courses based on their background and enrolement numbers.
+Tutors will be assigned to specific courses based on their background and enrolment numbers.

 If positions are available we will also consider other people with a strong mathematics background, such as graduates with a degree in mathematics.
 Third year students, who have done at least one second year mathematics course, may be considered if positions are available.
 Second year students are not offered tutoring position, although there may be opportunities to work in the drop-in centre.